i-like-robots/bower-glob-resolver/readme.md

 ## Usage

 This resolver will be used whenever a dependency's source begins with `glob:`.
-The value after this prefix should be a valid [glob pattern] ending `bower.json`.
-For example, a project could contain multiple component packages using this folder structure:
+The value after this prefix must be a valid [glob pattern] ending with `bower.json`.

+For example, a project containing multiple components may use this folder structure:

 ```
 my-project/